Keep current on calorie counts

 Which is where veterinarians come in.
 “Knowing how much an animal is eating in terms of calories is helpful for managing various medical conditions if they involve weight loss or gain,” Dr. Cline says, “so we as veterinarians should know how to adjust the feedings.”
 She goes on to mention how important the AAFCO guidelines on calories are.
 You can find them in the form of a downloadable team handout here.

-When in doubt, Dr. Cline wants veterinary clients to know it’s better to bypass food where calorie content is a mystery, rather than try and calculate crude content in the middle of the pet food aisle.
+When in doubt, Dr. Cline wants veterinary clients to know it’s better to bypass food where calorie content is a mystery, rather than try to calculate crude content in the middle of the pet food aisle.
 “I tell the owner that if the pet food or treat they pick up doesn’t have calories listed on the label,” she says, “I consider it a red flag and tell them they should put it back.
 There are plenty of other good options.”